Skip to main content

 Updated over a week ago

-The steps below will outline how to merge a Company and a Contact but you are able to do the same steps to merge Company Group, Problem, Opportunity records.
+The steps below will outline how to merge a Company and a Contact but you're able to do the same steps to merge Company Group, Problem, Opportunity records.

 Prerequisites